The arts of Bangladesh

 Literature

 The Bengali language began to assume a distinct form in the 7th century ce, and by the 11th century a tradition of Bengali literature had been established.
 Litterateurs received official patronage under both the Pala (8th to 12th century) kings and early Muslim rulers; under the Senas (11th and 12th centuries) and Mughals (early 16th to mid-18th century), however, they were generally unsupported.
 Nevertheless, Bengali language and literature thrived in various traditions of music and poetry that were practiced outside the court, laying the foundation for the so-called “Bengali Renaissance” of the 19th century.
-The renaissance was centred in Kolkata (Calcutta) and led by Ram Mohan Roy (1772–1833); its luminary poet, Rabindranath Tagore (1861–1941), composed the national anthems of both India and Bangladesh and was awarded the Nobel Prize for Literature in 1913.
+The renaissance was centered in Kolkata (Calcutta) and led by Ram Mohan Roy (1772–1833); its luminary poet, Rabindranath Tagore (1861–1941), composed the national anthems of both India and Bangladesh and was awarded the Nobel Prize for Literature in 1913.
 In its early years the movement espoused the virtues of Western education and liberalism, and it was largely confined to the Hindu community.

-Music, dance, and theatre
+Music, dance, and theater

 There are four main types of music in Bangladesh—classical, light-classical, devotional, and popular—which may overlap in some cases.
 Classical music has many forms, of which the dhrupad (Hindustani devotional songs) and the related, shorter form called khayal are the best known.
 Devotional music also is represented by qawwali and kirtana, vocal genres that are part of the common musical heritage of the subcontinent.
 It is, however, in the field of local nonclassical popular music that Bangladesh is most prominent.
 The forms known as bhatiali, bhawaiya, jari, sari, marfati, and baul have no real equivalents outside the country.
 The vigorous spontaneous style of these musics generally distinguishes them from classical genres.